This page is based on information from Tuomas Korppi, Mikko Saari, Esko Heimonen and Frank Sven Nestel.

 - It is legal to ask for a half-marriage in a suit where you hold neither the king nor the queen.
-If your partner has a half or whole marriage in this suit, the answer will be "yes", but then you have to admit that you do not have a half yourself and the suit is no made trumps (even if partner in fact had a whole marriage).
-The purpose of this manoeuvre is to deceive the opponents: if the answer is "no", they may believe that you hold the king or queen and fail to declare their own mariage in that suit.
+If your partner has a half or whole marriage in this suit, the answer will be "yes", but then you have to admit that you do not have a half yourself and the suit is not made trumps (even if partner in fact had a whole marriage).
+The purpose of this manoeuvre is to deceive the opponents: if the answer is "no", they may believe that you hold the king or queen and fail to declare their own marriage in that suit.

 - When scoring points at the end of the hand, the points taken by the opponents are rounded to the nearest 5 (for example 112 becomes 110; 113 becomes 115).
-The declarer's side does not round - for example if they set the contract at 150 and take only 149 points, the contract is lost.
+The declarer's side does not round their point total - for example if they set the contract at 150 and take only 149 points, the contract is lost.

 - A side that makes no tricks is "sent to Porvoo".
 It is traditional to tease them by asking them how much a kilo of salted herrings costs in Porvoo market.
 A side that is sent to Porvoo normally loses twice the amount of the contract.
 However, if the declarer's side wins every trick but does not have enough points for their contract, they lose the value of the contract while the opponents lose nothing.
 If all four players passed, there is no contract and therefore no Porvoo penalty.

 - An opponent of the declarer who thinks that the contract will fail can say "Kontra", which doubles the declarer's side's score for that hand, whether they win or lose.
 You can only say the first Kontra while you have nine cards in your hand - once you have played a card it is too late.
 If an opponent has said Kontra, then either member of the declarer's side may say "Re", doubling their score for the hand again.
 To say Re you must have at least eight cards in your hand.
 If that happens, an opponent can say Kontra again, provided they still have at least seven cards, and further Kontras and Res are allowed, each with one card fewer than the previous one, up to a theoretical maximum of nine.
 It is only the declarer's side's score that is affected by Kontras and Res: the opponents just score what they make as usual.
 The Porvoo penalty is not affected by Kontras.
 If the declarer's side wins all the tricks but fails in their contract, then the first Kontra by the opponents does not count.
 If all four players passed, then no one can say Kontra.
-This system of Kontras and Res may not be an original Finnish feature but may have been added in Germany - it is slightly reminiscent of the system of announcements in popular German game Doppelkopf.
+This system of Kontras and Res may not be an original Finnish feature but could well have been added in Germany - it is slightly reminiscent of the system of announcements in popular German game Doppelkopf.